OmarJabri7/Cycle_Buddy/README.md

 ### Optional:
 * Putty

-  ​	Find the IP address of raspberry pi simply.
+  ​	Simplifies SSH connections to the Raspberry Pi.

 * VNC (Other Remote Desktop Services are also fine)